seanpmaxwell/express-generator-typescript/express-generator-typescript/README.md

 - Run production build with a different env file `npm start -- --env="name of env file" (default is production)`.

+## Debugging
+During development, _express-generator-typescript_ uses `nodemon` to restart the server when changes are detected.
+If you want to enable debugging for node, you'll need to modify the nodemon configurations.
+This is located under `nodemonConfig:` in `package.json` for the server and `./spec/nodemon.json` for unit-testing.
+For the `exec` property, replace `ts-node` with `node --inspect -r ts-node/register`.

 ## Note for windows users

 If you use the `--with-auth` option and are on Windows, the `bcrypt` module tends to be fussy.
 To